gmzi/javascripter/z-terminal.md

 1. - cd to project clone folder
 2. - `npm install` installs all package.json libraries and dependencies.

+## nodemon

+- `nodemon myFile.js` runs file continuously
+- `nodemon -e js,html,css` listens for changes in all the specified files, so any change in one of those will update the server, no need to pause it and run again.

 ## express.js

 Install: